-Join us for an interesting evening in a relaxed atmosphere, with refreshments,
+Join us for an interesting afternoon in a relaxed atmosphere, with refreshments,

 in the Co-op Education Centre, 11 Fore Street, Ipswich IP4 1JW